 Eye creams and beauty dreams

-Growing up in a man’s world where women are valued largely on the basis of their physical appeal to the male gaze, teenage girls are perpetually scrutinised for every roll of fat, darkened patch of skin or even the way they sit.
-This often creates a sense of social alienation as soon as girls puberty hits.
+Growing up in a man’s world where women are valued largely on the basis of their physical appeal to the male gaze, teenage girls perpetually scrutinised for every roll of fat, darkened patch of skin or even the way they sit, often develop a sense of social alienation as soon as puberty hits.

-Thanks to misogynistic standards of desirability, female adolescents’ regular exposure to beauty bloggers with luxuriant hair, chiselled jawlines, flawless skin, plumped lips, a zero-sized physique and a Barbie doll demeanour (all enhanced by strategically positioned ring lights and endless filters), only means that society will soon end up with a whole generation of insecure young women.
+With body image issues already kicking in thanks to misogynistic standards of desirability, female adolescents’ regular exposure to beauty bloggers with luxuriant hair, chiselled jawlines, flawless skin, plumped lips, a zero-sized physique and a Barbie doll demeanour - all enhanced by the flattering beams of several strategically positioned ring lights and endless filters - only means that the society will soon end up with a whole generation of insecure young women glued to the mirror.

 “As soon as I started following beauty bloggers, I was constantly in awe of how pretty and perfect they looked all the time.
 The more time I spent on Instagram, the more I would question my own appearance and become insecure about my own looks,” shared Jalpari.